EPISCOPAL PARISH OF THE HOLY COMMUNION

 WE WORSHIP in an orderly, participatory manner in common with Episcopal/Anglican churches everywhere.
 We are a congregation, not an audience.
 Our worship is varied and reverent, yet somewhat informal.
 We use musical and liturgical resources, traditional and contemporary, with language that is inclusive of all persons.
 Our worship calls and directs us to service, to go in peace to love and serve the world and each other.

 WE SERVE and support one another with prayers, visits, and contributions in times of need.
-Mindful of the needs of our community, we offer hands-on service and financial support of agencies in Ashe Co and internationally.
+Mindful of the needs of our community, we offer hands-on service and financial support to agencies in Ashe County and internationally.
 We serve the world at large through the 24/7 ministry of the frescoes inviting people to discover the presence of God, attracting visitors and pilgrims from around the world.

 Picture